awexli/2D-Space-Shooter/README.md

 ## To be improved on
 - hard coded boundaries
 - no use of inheritance
 - UIManager not using _lives of player class
+- Audiosource being referenced too many times